aldro61/kover/doc_learning.md

                         hyperparameters.
 The default is k-fold cross-
                         validation, where k is the number of folds defined in the split.
-Other strategies, such as bound selection are available.
+Other strategies, such as bound selection are available (refer to the documentation).
 Using none selects the first value specified for each hyperparameter.
-  --bound-delta BOUND_DELTA
-                        The probabilistic bound on the error rate will be valid with probability 1-delta.
-The default value is 0.05.
   --bound-max-genome-size BOUND_MAX_GENOME_SIZE
-                        The maximum size, in base pairs, of anygenome in the dataset.
-If you are unsure about this value, you should use an over-estimate.
+                        Specify this only if --hp-choice is bound.
+The maximum size, in base pairs, of any genome in the dataset.
+If you are unsure about this value, you should use an overestimation.
 This will only affect the tightness of the bound on the error rate.
 By default number of k-mers in the dataset is used.
   --random-seed RANDOM_SEED
                         The random seed used for any random operation.
 Set this if only if you require that the same random